creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-cvae.md

 Depending on the type of reference available, the value of conditional VAE can be different.

-* If there exist only one reference for a given input, the interest of the conditional VAE resides in the mixing of the input $$x$$ data with the corresponding $$y$$ in the latent space through the modeling of $$p(z/x,y)$$.
-This can be viewed as a regularisation process that "efficiently" integrates reference information during inference thanks to the deicated latant space and the mapping $$p(y/x,z)$$.
+* If there exists only one reference for a given input, the interest of the conditional VAE resides in the mixing of the input $$x$$ data with the corresponding $$y$$ in the latent space through the modeling of $$p(z/x,y)$$.
+This can be viewed as a regularisation process that "efficiently" integrates reference information during inference thanks to the dedicated latent space and the mapping $$p(y/x,z)$$.

 > In the context of segmentation, modeling $$p(z/x,y)$$ can be seen as an "efficient" way to integrate shape prior into the latent space.

 &nbsp;

-* If there exists several references for a given input, which is the case when we want to model inter/intra-expert variability, the interest of the conditional VAE resides in the capacity of modeling the reference variability into the latent space through the modeling of $$p(z/x,y)$$.
-In this way, a single input corresponds to several latent variables that are located in a nearby region of the space, as illustated in the figure below.
+* If there exists several references for a given input, which is the case when we want to model inter/intra-expert variability, the interest of the conditional VAE resides in its capacity to model the reference variability in the latent space through the modeling of $$p(z/x,y)$$.
+This way, a single input corresponds to several latent variables that are located in the same region of the space, as illustrated in the figure below.

 ![](/collections/images/cvae/cvae_prior_depending_on_x_multiple_y.jpg)

-During inference, the latent space modeled by the prior is several multiple times to generate multiple plausible references $$\hat{y}_i$$ from a given input $$x$$ taking into account the learned variability, as shown in the figure below.
+During inference, the latent space modeled by the prior is sampled several times to generate multiple plausible references $$\hat{y}_i$$ from a given input $$x$$, taking into account the learned variability as shown in the figure below.

 ![](/collections/images/cvae/cvae_prior_depending_on_x_multiple_y_inference.jpg)

-> In the context of segmentation, this approach is useful for learning about inter-expert variability.
+> In the context of segmentation, this approach is useful for learning inter-expert variability.

 &nbsp;

 ## Simple example

-In this example, we will use the conditional VAE formalism to model the variability of handwriting digits.
-In this context, the input $$x$$ refers to an one-hot vector of a specific digit and $$\{y_i\}_{i=1:L}$$ refers to the corresponding handwriting images, as shown in the figure below.
+In this example, we will use the conditional VAE formalism to model the variability of handwritten digits.
+In this context, the input $$x$$ refers to a one-hot vector of a specific digit and $$\{y_i\}_{i=1:L}$$ refers to the corresponding handwritten images, as shown in the figure below.

 ![](/collections/images/cvae/mnist_data.jpg)